 The Survivor Truck is not a true truck camper rig.
-Yes, there is a Four Wheel Camper pop-up truck camper and a set of Torklift GlowSteps in there, but the camper is not demountable, nor is the Chevy C70 anything that resembles a pickup truck.
+Yes, there is a Four Wheel Camper pop-up camper and a set of Torklift GlowSteps in there, but the camper is not technically de-mountable, nor is the Chevy C70 truck anything that resembles a pickup truck.
 No need to write us letters stating that we’ve forgotten what a truck camper is.
 We know.

-That said, there are a lot of interesting design and product decisions in the Survivor Truck.
+That said, there are a lot of interesting design and product decisions integrated into the Survivor Truck.
 Some of these elements are sure to give you ideas about how to make a truck camper better for boondocking, or escaping the apocalypse du jour.

 Then I started looking at three-quarter and one-ton pickup trucks and military surplus vehicles.
 When I realized the three-quarter and one-ton trucks were not going to be big enough, or offer enough payload, the project hit a turning point.

-Jim: At that time, I ran a gun store.
-When I picked up ammunition, I was getting 38,000 rounds.
+At the time, I ran a gun store.
+When I picked up ammunition, I was getting 38,000 rounds and overloaded the truck.
 I have since closed the store, but those experiences showed me how limited a half-ton truck’s payload really is.
 If I needed to use the truck as a bug-out vehicle, I would have to choose between taking my family, or the needed food, water, and gear.
-Clearly that’s not a choice at all, and I needed a truck with more capacity.
+Clearly, that’s not a choice at all, and I needed a truck with more capacity.

-The Survivor Truck is designed to be the ultimate bug out vehicle.
-It can carry enough water, gear, clothing, food, to support a family for weeks or months.
-There’s a lot to consider during a evacuation or survival event.
+The Survivor Truck is designed to be the ultimate bug-out vehicle.
+We have enough water, gear, clothing, food packs, to support a family for weeks or months.
+There’s a lot to consider during an evacuation or survival event.
 The Survivor Truck is ready.

-Jim: It was sort of both.
-When I was designing the Survivor Truck, I was thinking what my family would need in various emergency situations.
+When I was designing the Survivor Truck, I was thinking about what my family would need in various emergency situations.
 I also wanted to keep my wife and children comfortable.
 Those were my personal goals for the Survivor Truck.

 If there had been something like the Survivor Truck on the market, I would have bought it.
 When I realized I couldn’t find something that met my requirements, I created the Survivor Truck.

-Jim: I could not have afforded to do this on my own.
-About eighty percent of the build has been sponsored by approximately eighty sponsors.
+I could not have afforded to do this on my own.
+About 80-percent of the build has been sponsored by approximately 80-sponsors.
 One of the first companies to join the project as a sponsor was Tilling Consulting.
 They helped me to design and engineer the Survivor Truck and incorporate the products the other sponsors sent in.